alexandrebobkov/CanadianPayroll/docs/source/2_compliance.rst

 As the federal government collects both the federal and the provincial/territorial portions of tax from all employees working in a province/territory other than Québec, the two tax withholdings, federal and provincial/territorial, are combined into one deduction amount.
-The employee may only see one item ‘Income Tax’ or ‘Federal Income Tax’ listed on their pay statement, however it is the total of two withholdings.
+The employee may only see one item *Income Tax* or *Federal Income Tax* listed on their pay statement, however it is the total of two withholdings.

 Québec collects its own provincial income tax.
 There are two separate income tax deductions withheld from Québec employees — one for federal income tax and the other for Québec provincial income tax.
 The federal income tax is remitted to the CRA and the Québec provincial income tax is remitted to Revenu Québec (RQ).
-Québec employees will see ‘Federal Income Tax’ and ‘Québec Income Tax’ listed separately on their pay statements.
+Québec employees will see *Federal Income Tax* and *Québec Income Tax* listed separately on their pay statements.
 RQ is discussed extensively in a later chapter.

 Non-Compliance Penalties